redwoodjs/redwood/packages/project-config/README.md

 > This is a new internal package.
 There are still changes we want to make, so we're marking it as experimental for now.
 > **Don't depend on this directly in a Redwood project**.

-This offers functionality to parse Redwood's configuration file, redwood.toml, and a convenient way of getting a Redwood project's paths.
+This package offers functionality to parse Redwood's configuration file, redwood.toml, and a convenient way of getting a Redwood project's paths.

 ## Package size